Rick and Morty: Reception

-Critical reception
+Critical response

-Rick and Morty holds an average approval rating of 95% on review aggregator website Rotten Tomatoes for the entire series.
+Rick and Morty has been met with critical acclaim.
+It holds an average approval rating of 90% on review aggregator website Rotten Tomatoes for the entire series.
 David Weigand of San Francisco Chronicle described it as "offbeat and occasionally coarse... the take-away here is that it works".
 He praised the animation direction by James McDermott for being "fresh, colorful and as wacky as the script", and states that the series possesses "shades of Futurama, South Park and even Beetlejuice", ultimately opining that its humor felt "entirely original".
 Neil Genzlinger of The New York Times praised the series and stated that it was "Grandparenting at its unhinged finest."
-In a review shortly after the second-season premiere, Sean Sebastian of Junkee said that although the crude animation and over-the-top voice acting might have discouraged some viewers to continue watching, Rick and Morty is "exceptionally well-made" and that "the more you dissect it, the more you find it has to say."
+In a review shortly after the second-season premiere, Sean Sebastian of Junkee said that although the crude animation and over-the-top voice acting might have discouraged some viewers from continuing to watch, Rick and Morty is "exceptionally well-made" and that "the more you dissect it, the more you find it has to say."

 Todd Spangler of Variety gave the series a lukewarm review; saying that though it "often seems … frenetic at the expense of being witty", it represents "a welcome attempt to dream just a little bigger".
 David Sims of The A.V.
 Club gave the series an "A−".
 In reviewing the first two episodes, he praised its "clean, simple style" of animation, and said the series has "a dark, sick sensibility".
 He praised its "effort to give each character a little bit of depth", and applauded Roiland's voice talent.